Knee pain: know the symptoms, causes and prevention measures

-Why do knees hurt when climbing up the stairs?
+Why do your knees hurt when you climb the stairs?

 Knees often hurt going up or down stairs.
 But why does this happen?
 With all the information provided within this blog, you’ll be able to identify the reason very easily: the kneecap is forced to slide up and down over the femur more than usual.
 If the cartilage is worn down, you may feel pain as the bones rub on rough cartilage.

-You really should spare your knees and energy to more pleasurable activities.
+You really should save your knees and energy for more pleasurable activities.
 By doing this, you will be able to slow down or reverse knee joint damage.

-Mobility appliances and devices, such as walking sticks, adequate footwear and stairlifts have modest benefits but can provide some relief as you spare you knees from constant tension.
-It is never too much of a reminder that if you spare your knees, you might also avoid surgery intervention and maintain independence longer.
+Mobility appliances and devices such as walking sticks, adequate footwear and stairlifts have modest benefits but can provide some relief as you spare your knees from constant tension.
+You can never have too many reminders that if you spare your knees, you might also avoid surgery and maintain your independence for longer.
 Loss of independence fuels other problems from depression to weight gain and sleep disruption.

-The importance of being active cannot be understated, but when it comes to daily-routines, like carrying things up and downstairs, it can harm you more than benefit, making knee joint problems to get worse or result on severe cartilage degradation.
+The importance of being active cannot be understated, but when it comes to daily-routines like carrying things up and downstairs, it can do more harm than good, resulting in knee joint problems or even resulting in severe cartilage degradation.

-Therefore, for those who are active but still have difficulty traversing the stairs in their home, a stairlift serves as a perfect complimentary and preventive option.
+Therefore, for those who are active but still have difficulty navigating the stairs in their home, a stairlift serves as a perfect complimentary, preventive option.

-This statement finds proof not only in our knowledgeable employees, but mainly in a recent research from Stannah across several European countries and the United States’ market.
+This statement finds proof not only in our knowledgeable employees, but also in a recent research carried out by Stannah across several European countries and in the United States.
 This research has shown that joint pain is one of the main causes of mobility issues.